cod1r/sha3/README.md

-# Implementation of the SHA-3 hashing algorithm
+# Implementation of the SHA-3 hashing algorithm (WIP)

 ## Resources used